javoweb/paredon/README.md

 ### Loops, Functions, I/O

 * A variety of control structures was used in this project (for, while, if, switch).
+* The project reads and writes data to a file as a score logging.
+* The project accepts input from a user as part of the necessary operation of the program.
+As player name and arrow keys for player platform moving.

 ### Object Oriented Programming